(1828 - 1864)

 He was with his regiment in Maryland in September 1862, and took command at Sharpsburg on 17 September after Colonel Hately assumed Brigade command (and was wounded).
 He was himself wounded in the arm at Sharpsburg and relieved by Major Davis.

 The rest of the War

-He served as Assistant Adjutant General to General Joseph Johnston, and was was appointed Colonel 6 July 1863 after Colonel Hately was disabled and retired.
-He was wounded in action in the Wilderness, VA 6 May 1864.
-He was killed by a sniper at Petersburg, VA on 30 August 1864.
+He was detailed as Assistant Adjutant General to General Joseph Johnston to January 1864 then was appointed Colonel of his regiment on 28 March 1864 (to date from 6 July 1863) after Colonel Hately was disabled and retired.
+He was wounded by gunshots to his left hand, losing his index finger, and left leg in action in the Wilderness, VA on 6 May 1864 and was killed by a sniper at Petersburg, VA on 30 August 1864.

 References & notes

 His basic service information from the State of Florida,1 with details from Allardice2 and his Compiled Service Records,3 online from fold3.
 His wounding at Sharpsburg from the CMH;4 the command relationships there from Carmen.5 Personal details from family genealogists and the US Census of 1860.
 His gravesite is on Findagrave, source also of his picture, from a photograph contributed by Conner.